plunify/InTime-Quartus/examples/README.md

 ## List of examples

 1. [Non-project mode](nonproject_mode/)

+**Coming soon to InTime 2.7 onwards**

+Currently InTime only supports Tcl based flow either in project mode or via a dcp. *New non-project mode capabilities will be released for the next version.*

 This is a sample project to demonstrate how to use InTime in non-project mode.
 It reads in a list of files.

 ```Tcl
 #